tomershay100/MP3-Steganography-Project/mp3 steganography scenario/README.md

 To protect her commands and hide their existence on the insecure channel, Alice turns to steganography and does the following:
-* On her end, Alice downloads a `MP3` file of an unsuspicious nature - say, a `MP3` version of the hit song “Never Gonna Give You Up” by Rick Astley.
+* On her end, Alice downloads a `MP3` file of an unsuspicious nature - say, a `MP3` version of the hit song “Never Gonna Give You Up” by Rick Astley (the `test.mp3` file in our case).
 * She then uses the custom `MP3` steganography system to decode the file and re-encode it, embedding her secret message within - in her case, a shell script she wishes to run in the server.